PubInv/PIRCS-pubinv-respiration-control-standard/PIRCS.md

 An Air Drive will present an I2C or SPI electrical interface with a 4-pin JST or Molex-style connector. (size TBD.)
 An Air Drive must clearly state what voltage level its outside interface operates at (5V, 3.3V, 1.8V or other.)
-The non-communication eletrical power needed by the Air Drive is not a part of this standard.
+The non-communication electrical power needed by the Air Drive is not a part of this standard.

 ## Event based protocol